mrprajesh/blog/_pages/tags.md

 ---
-layout: page
+layout: tags
-title: Tags
+title: All Tags
 ---

-### //Todo

-- collect all the unique tags from the posts